chrisgate/Prism-Documentation/docs/xamarin-forms/navigation/navigation-basics.md

 ### Forcing a Modal or Non-Modal Navigation

 The Prism navigation service tries it's best to understand the intent of the navigation operation and perform the appropriate modal/non-modal navigation.
-However, sometimes you require full contol over whether or not you perform a modal or non-moda navigation.
+However, sometimes you require full control over whether or not you perform a modal or non-moda navigation.
 To tell the Prism navigation service how to handle the navigation request, set the `useModalNavigation` parameter in the `INavigationService.NavigateAsync` method signature.

 For example; if your navigation stack is rooted within a NavigationPage such as "NavigationPage/ViewA/ViewB", then you call `_navigationService.NavigateAsync("ViewC")` from ViewB, ViewC will be pushed onto the NavigationPage's nav stack and your new navigation stack will look like "NavigationPage/ViewA/ViewB/ViewC".
 If you do not want this behavior, and instead wish to force ViewC to be navigated to modally, you must set the `useModalNavigation` parameter to `true`.